Caroline Henderson (author)

-Caroline Henderson (1877–1966) was an American schoolteacher, farmer and author during the Dust Bowl.
+Caroline Henderson (1877–1966) was an American school teacher, farmer and author during the Dust Bowl.
 Born Caroline Boa in Wisconsin and raised in Iowa, she attended Mount Holyoke College, graduating in 1901.
 After teaching in Iowa until 1907, she relocated to Texas County in the Oklahoma Panhandle.
-She married local farmer, Bill Henderson, in 1908, the same year when she bought a 160-acre farm near Eva, Oklahoma.
+She married local farmer Bill Henderson in 1908, the same year she bought a 160-acre farm near Eva, Oklahoma.
 Caroline and Bill had one daughter, Eleanor, born in 1909.

-When their daughter was old enough for college, Eleanor chose to attend University of Kansas.
-She earned both a Bachelor of Arts degree and an M.D. at Kansas.
+When their daughter was old enough for college, Eleanor chose to attend the University of Kansas.
+She earned both a bachelor of arts degree and an M.D. at Kansas.
 Meanwhile, Caroline helped pay her daughter's educational expenses by moving to Lawrence with her.
 The two shared an apartment, and Caroline found work teaching school.
 Caroline also found time to enroll in some graduate courses and earned an M. A. degree from Kansas in 1935.

 Biography

 Early life

-Caroline Boa was born on April 7, 1877 in Wisconsin.
+Caroline Boa was born on April 7, 1877, in Wisconsin.
 As the eldest daughter of a prosperous Iowa farmer, she grew up on a farm in Iowa, and dreamed of having a farm of her own.
 She graduated from Mount Holyoke College in 1901.
 Striking out on her own, she moved to a small community in the Oklahoma Panhandle, bought her own farm, and began living her dream.
 She married a local farmer in 1908, and they raised one daughter.
 In 1935, she earned an M. A. from the University of Kansas.